leibrocs/SnowCoverAnalysis_SpatialPython/README.md

   -> Example snow cover folder name: SC_12-13, SC_13-14, ..., SC_21-22

 ### Snow Cover and Snow Cover Duration (SCD) Analysis
-After the data preparation, one terra subfolder after another was read in using the SnowCover_SnowCoverDuration.ipynb script.
-It was used to clear all cloud- and no-data flagged pixels and to interpolate these data/ cloud gaps to identify the snow cover status on the ground.
-The resulting raster files were then stored in a previously defined snow cover output folder for the respective hydrological year.
-After the calculation of the snow cover for every terra scene, the snow cover duration for the currently open year was determined for each pixel, which resulted in a raster with SCD values ranging from 0 to 365/ 366.
-The output file was then stored in a separate folder, where all the SCD raster files for the ten hydrological years were saved.
+Following the data preparation phase, the "SnowCover_SnowCoverDuration.ipynb" script was employed to process one Terra subfolder at a time.
+Its purpose was to eliminate any cloud- or no-data flagged pixels and perform interpolation to fill data gaps, ultimately identifying the snow cover status on the ground.
+The resulting raster files were subsequently stored in a snow cover output folder that had been defined in advance, corresponding to the respective hydrological year.

+Upon completing the snow cover calculation for each Terra scene, the snow cover duration (SCD) for the currently processed year was determined for every pixel, resulting in a raster file containing SCD values ranging from 0 to 365 (or 366 for leap years).
+These output files were stored in a separate folder, containing all SCD raster files for the ten hydrological years.

-Lastly, the SCD was visualized for every 250-meter elevation zone using the script SCD_Visualization.ipynb.
-It was also used to calculate the mean SCD and to plot the mean SCD above 400 meters.
+Finally, the SCD data were visualized for each 250-meter elevation zone using the "SCD_Visualization.ipynb" script.
+This script was also employed to calculate the mean SCD values and generate plots illustrating the mean SCD values for elevations above 400 meters.

 ## 3. Results

 ### Cloud Cover
-The study region was often heavily covered by clouds, with an average cloud cover percentage of ~ 45%.
-During the middle of the hydrological year the most clouds occured which resulted in scenes that were close to 100% covered by clouds.
-In the beginning and the end of the study period, which corresponds to the summer months, the lowest cloud cover percentage was observable.
+The study region frequently experienced significant cloud cover, with an average cloud cover percentage of approximately 45%.
+The highest incidence of clouds occurred during the midpoint of the hydrological year, leading to scenes that were nearly 100% obscured by clouds.
+Conversely, during the initial and final phases of the study period, corresponding to the summer months, the cloud cover percentage was at its lowest.

 <p align="center">
   <img width="606" alt="CloudCover_21-22" src="https://github.com/leibrocs/SnowCoverAnalysis_SpatialPython/assets/116877154/e10aebdd-36c7-4623-a1ca-21ec598515aa">